 Most of this section concerns Descriptive Set Theory, and as such when we discuss issues of definability we mean ``definable" in the sense used in Descriptive Set Theory.
 In particular, typical definability notions we consider are ``Borel'', ``analytic'', ``projective'', or being in $L(\mathbb{R})$.

 Morley and Burgess use that projections of Borel sets are analytic.
-To extend their results to second-order logic we will use that countable intersections of projective sets are $\sigma$-projective.
+To extend their results to second-order logic we can use that countable intersections of projective sets are $\sigma$-projective.
 Morley quotes the classical theorem of Descriptive Set Theory that analytic sets have the perfect set property; we want to make similar assertions for $\sigma$-projective sets.
 However such assertions are no longer theorems of $\ZFC$: Gödel showed that under $\VL$, there is an uncountable co-analytic ($\bPi^1_1$) set which does not include a perfect set.
-See e.g. \cite{Ka08} for a proof.
+See e.g. \cite[Theorem 13.12]{Ka08} for a proof.
 Co-analytic sets do, however, have cardinality $\leq \aleph_1$ or $2^{\aleph_0}$.